Truth is, legitimate online jobs are all around us.

 #2 Onboarding Specialist

-First of all, what the eF is an Onboarding Specialist?
+First of all, what is an Onboarding Specialist?

 In a nutshell, an Onboarding Specialist is someone who builds a rapport between customer and company after the relationship has begun.
 Kind of like a Customer Service Rep., but more “cozy” with the customer.